-“What is action?
+What is action?
 What is inaction?
-Even the wise are confused in this matter.
-This action I shall explain to you, having known which, you shall be released from evil” (4:16).
+Even the poet-sages were bewildered regarding this matter.
+This action shall I explain to you, which having known you shall be freed from evil (4:16).

 The foundation of understanding